vectara/vectara-docs/www/docs/console-ui/corpus_query_configuration.md

 ### Configure retrieval

-The Retrieval configuration lets you enable hybrid search by adjusting the `lambda` value, which is a balance between neural search and keyword search.
+The Retrieval configuration lets you enable hybrid search by adjusting the `lexical_interpolation` value, which is a balance between neural search and keyword search.

 ![Configure hybrid search](/img/configure_hybrid_search.png)